MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     The application runs 5 test scenarios to demonstrate both successful processing and security validation failures.

-1. Scan the code for duplicate code patterns.

-    Look for the following types of duplication:
+    > **NOTE**: A copy of the console output is stored in the EXPECTED_OUTPUT.md file that's included in the project directory.
+You'll use this file to ensure consistent application behavior (after consolidating the duplicate code).

+1. Take a minute to categorize any duplicate code patterns that you observed.

+    For example:

-    **Core Business Logic Duplication**: Notice that OrderProcessor and ReturnProcessor have identical `Validate()` and similar `CalculateShipping()` methods.
+    **Core Business Logic Duplication**: OrderProcessor and ReturnProcessor have identical `Validate()` and similar `CalculateShipping()` methods.

-    **Service Layer Duplication**: Notice how each service has methods that follow similar patterns but are duplicated for different business processes (orders vs returns).
+    **Service Layer Duplication**: Each service has methods that follow similar patterns but are duplicated for different business processes (orders vs returns).

-    **Cross-cutting Concerns**: Notice that payment processing, status updates, and error handling patterns are repeated across both processors.
+    **Cross-cutting Concerns**: Payment processing, status updates, and error handling patterns are repeated across both processors.

 It's important to understand the existing functionality before making changes.
 By running the code and reviewing the output, you establish a baseline that you can use to verify that your refactoring doesn't break existing functionality.